 In this case, the educational benefits of making the work available to early teens outweighed the likelihood of upsetting some viewers.

 Sometimes films attract enormous pre-publicity for their treatment of controversial themes.
-In such instances, further viewing will usually be recommended by the Examining team, and the work may also be seen by the Presidential team.
+In such instances, further viewing will usually be recommended by the Compliance Team, and the work may also be seen by the Presidential team.
 In some instances, expert opinion will be requested eg legal or psychological.

 In 1997, The Lost World: Jurassic Park was shown at test screenings before hundreds of primary school-age children in order to test its suitability for a PG rating.
 Lolita (1997) was the subject of expert professional opinion owing to the difficulties implicit in its theme.

 In 2001, a single cut was made to the French film Baise-moi (2000) and in 2002 another French film, Irreversible, was passed 18 uncut, in spite of a protracted rape scene.
 The film was assessed by a consultant psychologist, and although it presented some challenging issues, it did not breach the BBFC's Guidelines.